fallin/Itc4net/README.md

 Stamp seed = new Stamp(); // (1,0)
 ```

 Itc4net uses immutable types for the core ITC Stamp, Id, and Event classes; therefore, the ITC kernel operations (fork, join, and event) are pure functions.
-As a consequence, it is important to treat the Stamp like a struct type and replace the Stamp variable reference with a new reference when performing any kernel operations.
+As a consequence, it is important to treat a Stamp like a struct type and replace the Stamp variable reference with a new reference when performing any kernel operations.

 For example, do this: